NixOS/rfcs/rfcs/0140-simple-package-paths.md

 - The migration will cause merge conflicts for a lot of PRs, but they are trivially resolvable using `git rebase && git push -f` due to Git's file rename tracking.
 - Commits that change moved files in `pkgs/unit` can be cherry-picked to the previous file location without problems for the same reason.
-- `git blame` locally and on GitHub is unaffected, since it follows file renames properly.
+- `git blame` locally and on GitHub is unaffected, since it follows file moves properly.

 ## `callPackage` with `nix-build -E`